day8/re-frame/docs/clojurescript.md

   - try `(odd?
 5)`
   - try `(count [1 2 3])`

-XXX inline REPL goes here.
+XXX inline REPL will go here.
 In the meantime use [this external one](https://jaredforsyth.com/reepl/)

 ## Not Evaluating